brandongregory/dndhelp/src/5e-build-guides/archer-builds.md

 ### <a name="Feat-Poisoner"></a>Poisoner

 Often overlooked, but it's basically free damage if you're not using your bonus action.
-Bear in mind that a good number of enemies are immune to poison damage, but there are still many that will be affected.
+Bear in mind that a good number of enemies are immune to poison damage, but there are still many that will be affected. ([Check out this guide on making a poisoner character.](/5e-build-guides/poisoner-builds/))

 ## <a name="Magic-Item"></a>Best Magic Items for Archers